Rabbit Myths: What Every Future Bunny Family Should Know

 The Truth About Rabbits

-If you’re considering welcoming a rabbit into your home, take time to learn, plan, and prepare.
-You’ll be rewarded with one of the most special friendships imaginable.
+If you are considering bringing a rabbit into your home, take the time to learn, prepare, and ask questions.